Dannyjay-hub/Battery-Guardian-for-Mac/README.txt

 USAGE:
 1. Double-click "Double Click To Run.command".
 2. It will open in your browser automatically.
-3. You will see your Mac's Model and Serial in the header.

 TROUBLESHOOTING:
 - If it says "File is damaged" or refuses to open: